USCGC Spencer (WPG-36)

-USCGC Spencer (WPG-36) was a Treasury-class cutter of the United States Coast Guard that served during World War II.
+USCGC Spencer (WPG-36) was a Treasury-class cutter of the United States Coast Guard that served between 1937 and 1974, seeing action during World War II.
 She was named for U.S. Treasury Secretary John Canfield Spencer.

-Early career and World War II
+Early career

 Commissioned in 1937, she was first used as a search and rescue unit off Alaska's fishing grounds.

+World War II

 When the United States entered World War II, the Coast Guard temporarily became part of the United States Navy.
-Spencer saw service in the Pacific War.
-During the Battle of Atlantic, she acted as a convoy escort, hunting German U-boats, and was responsible for sinking U-633 and U-175 in 1943.
+Spencer saw service in both the Atlantic and Pacific.
+During the Battle of the Atlantic she acted as a convoy escort and was responsible for sinking U-633 and U-175 in 1943.
+She was assigned to the US Navy's Seventh Fleet, in the Pacific War in late 1944, where she served as a Communications Command Ship.
+There she was credited with taking part in numerous amphibious assaults including Luzon and Palawan in the Philippines Campaign.

 Convoys escorted

-Spencer was assigned to the US Navy's Seventh Fleet, in the Pacific in late 1944, where she served as a Communications Command Ship.
-There she was credited with taking part in numerous amphibious assaults including Luzon and Palawan in the Philippines Campaign.

 Post-war career

 After the war, Spencer returned to her Coast Guard duties, serving in the Atlantic Ocean.
-Here she provided navigational assistance for the fledgling Trans-Atlantic air industry and acted as a search and rescue platform for both ships and aeroplanes.
+Here she provided navigational assistance for the fledgling trans-Atlantic air industry and acted as a search and rescue platform for both ships and aeroplanes.

 She returned to combat duty off the Vietnam coast in February 1969.
-For ten months, she carried out surveillance to prevent troops and supplies from getting into South Vietnam.
+For ten months, she carried out surveillance to prevent North Vietnamese troops and supplies from getting into South Vietnam.
 She detected over 4,200 suspicious vessels and craft, closely monitored the movement of more than 1,320 of them and boarded 27 vessels to inspect of both their cargo and crew.
 Spencer detained 52 "enemy suspects" and turned them over to the South Vietnamese military for questioning.
 She also executed 13 naval gunfire missions in support of operations on land, destroying or damaging over 160 enemy structures, bunkers, and base camps.
 Spencer left Vietnam at the end of September and returned to the United States.

 For the next five years, Spencer continued her peace-time mission of ocean station keeping.